Redux-Kits/Redux-Kits.github.io/_posts/2024-07-05-ACA-Redux-build-guide.md

 <!--
 0. finish fixing print
 1. Hide board in hover overs in some scenarios (e.g Q1, Q2)
-2. Fix the value / units weirdness in resistors and caps
+2. Fix the value / units weirdness in resistors and caps DONE
 3. orientation flags (rotate deg) as optionals for showing images
 4. Allow to show alt images in blog with a tag / layer name

 when NEW parts are only on one side, only draw that PCB - that is currently the breaking thing.
-Can figure that out fo sho
+Can figure that out fo sho DONE
 BACKLOG:
 - Shopify
  -->